thewtex/thesis/introduction/background_and_significance.rst

-cognitive impairment because vascular cognitive impairment is likely to be a hot area of future research since it has has been a largely unrecognized detriment to human health with widespread presence and increasing importance as life expectancy continues to be prolonged.
+cognitive impairment because vascular cognitive impairment is likely to be a hot area of future research since it has has been a largely unrecognized detriment to human health with widespread presence and increasing importance as life expectancy continues to be prolonged [Hachinski2006,Hennerici2004]_.
 Furthermore, a correlation between migraine and ischemic stroke has led to the suggestion that embolic ischemia may increase migraine risk [Zotto2008,Agostoni2007,Schoenen2006]_.